 \section{Abstract}

-\aftersection Humans excel at transferring manipulation skills across diverse object shapes, poses, and appearances due to their understanding of semantic correspondences between different instances.
-To endow robots with a similar high-level understanding, we develop a \ac{dff} for 3D scenes, leveraging large 2D vision models to distill semantic features from multiview images.
-While current research demonstrates advanced performance in reconstructing \acp{dff} from dense views, the development of learning a \ac{dff} from sparse views is relatively nascent, despite its prevalence in numerous manipulation tasks with fixed cameras.
-In this work, we introduce \method, a novel method for acquiring view-consistent 3D \acp{dff} from sparse RGBD observations, enabling one-shot learning of dexterous manipulations that are transferable to novel scenes.
-Specifically, we map the image features to the 3D point cloud, allowing for propagation across the 3D space to establish a dense feature field.
-At the core of \method is a lightweight feature refinement network, optimized with a contrastive loss between pairwise views after back-projecting the image features onto the 3D point cloud.
-Additionally, we implement a point-pruning mechanism to augment feature continuity within each local neighborhood.
-By establishing coherent feature fields on both source and target scenes, we devise an energy function that facilitates the minimization of feature discrepancies \wrt the end-effector parameters between the demonstration and the target manipulation.
-We evaluate our approach using a dexterous hand, mastering real-world manipulations on both rigid and deformable objects, and showcase robust generalization in the face of object and scene-context variations.
+Humans demonstrate remarkable skill in transferring manipulation abilities across objects of varying shapes, poses, and appearances, a capability rooted in their understanding of semantic correspondences between different instances.
+To equip robots with a similar high-level comprehension, we present \method, a novel \ac{dff} for 3D scenes utilizing large 2D vision models to extract semantic features from sparse RGBD images, a domain where research is limited despite its relevance to many tasks with fixed-camera setups. \method{} generates \textbf{view-consistent} 3D \acp{dff}, enabling efficient \textbf{one-shot} learning of dexterous manipulations by mapping image features to a 3D point cloud.
+Central to \method{} is a feature refinement network, optimized with a contrastive loss between views and a point-pruning mechanism for feature continuity.
+This facilitates the minimization of feature discrepancies \wrt end-effector parameters, bridging demonstrations and target manipulations.
+Validated in \textbf{real-world} scenarios with a dexterous hand, \method{} proves effective in manipulating both rigid and deformable objects, demonstrating significant \textbf{generalization} capabilities across object and scene variations.